 - Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.

 Beta languages are listed in Account Settings > Display > Language appended with (Beta).

 - Translation has not yet reached Beta quality.
 An official language may be changed back to Beta or Alpha if the specified requirements are not met for a release.
 Similarly, Beta languages may be dropped back to Alpha.

 Alpha languages are listed in Account Settings > Display > Language appended with (Alpha).

 In order to ease the manipulation of strings like these with a special syntax (ICU as a reminder), a developer has created an online tool for testing ICU strings.
 This tool, called Online ICU Message Editor, is displayed as a live editor that previews how a string will appear in context.
 This tool has been reported by some members of our community as really helpful to translate strings containing an ICU syntax.
 Don't hesitate to use it.

 Some terms used in Mattermost may be technical.
 If you don't know how to translate a specific term:

-If applicable, check how the term has been translated in other locations of the translation you are contributing to.
+- Where applicable, review how the term has been translated in other locations of the translation you are contributing to.

-Use a translation engine to know how others have translated the term.
+- Use a translation engine to learn how others have translated the term.

-Below are current official reviewers and maintainers for languages that have reached at least Beta-quality.
+Below are current official reviewers and maintainers for officially supported languages.
 Official reviewers submit final translations for languages; maintainers suggest translations and step in when official reviewers aren't able to help in a certain release.